2222-01-05

 And with all the clever algorithms used by social media platforms nowadays, customers will have a search history that has included your website or related websites.

-This means that even targeting people that do not follow you is not like shooting in the dark.
+This means that even targeting people who do not follow you is not like shooting in the dark.

 Those people have had a genuine interest in searching for your services or related ones.

 Facebook has a page outlining ways of targeting your audience.
-They have identified three options of choosing an audience on Facebook:
+They have identified three options for choosing an audience on Facebook:

 1. Core audiences – Based on traditional demographics such as age and location